thisislink/GamesChariot/README.md

 # GamesChariot
 Scraper built to a get list of games from the Netflix [website](https://help.netflix.com/en/node/121442).

+This is the repository for just the backend.

 # Table of Contents

 - [Purpose](https://github.com/thisislink/GamesChariot#purpose)